ryanlohyr/NUSDegs/docs/DeveloperGuide.md

 - Cons: The console must be wide enough for it to be usable and aesthetic.
 Each table cell for an event was only about 11 characters wide.

-## Search Command

-The search command is implemented to give users the ability to search for modules based on their titles.

-- `searchCommand(keywords)': Searches NUSModsAPI for modules containing specified keywords in the title.
-- `listAllModules()`: Returns all modules for parsing and identifying those containing a specified keyword.
-- `printDoubleTopLine()`, `printBottomLine()`, `printDoubleBottomLine()` – Displays lines for

-formatting

 ## Product scope
 ### Target user profile